gabriel/swiftui-patterns/docs/navigation/swiftui-routes.md

 [github.com/gabriel/swiftui-routes](https://github.com/gabriel/swiftui-routes)

-##

-SwiftUI Routes is designed to solve navigation challenges in complex SwiftUI applications, particularly when dealing with multiple packages and dependencies.
+This package is designed to solve navigation challenges in complex SwiftUI applications, particularly when dealing with multiple packages and dependencies.
 It provides a unified routing system that can handle both URL-based deep linking and type-safe navigation.

 ## Key Features